 Latest News

-The CEPR-EABCN Euro Area Business Cycle Dating Committee deliberated on 30 June 2023 to assess the state of the euro area economic activity, relying on data through the first quarter of 2023.
+The CEPR-EABCN Euro Area Business Cycle Dating Committee deliberated on 13 March 2024 to assess the state of euro area economic activity, relying on data through the fourth quarter of 2023.
+GDP growth was a whisper below zero in the last two quarters of 2023.

 For more information, please visit the Dating committee section on the website